What does Mudita mean?

 Mudita Sanctuary is a safe haven -some have even dared to call it a heaven on earth- for animals big and small, young or old.
 Animals from all walks of life get a chance to live out the rest of their lives at the property.

 It goes without saying that we cannot accept all animals in need because for that we would need a sanctuary the size of all of France.
 There are no particular criteria for an animal to become a permanent guest at the sanctuary.
 Those who stay are typically those for whom we could not find a suitable home.

 Who is Mudita Sanctuary?

-Her daughters Nastassia, Tatiana and Larissa are in charge of the website and anything that can be done off-site as she lives in Belgium.
+Her daughter Larissa is in charge of the website and anything that can be done off-site as she lives in Belgium.
 Volunteer Alice manages the social media platforms and Erika helps us with fundraising all the way from Italy.

 Mudita is also all the volunteers who come help us and without whom the workload would be too cumbersome for Ariane